akansha204/velox/README.md

 ### Important Considerations

 - **Storage:** Deployments and logs are stored in `database.db` in the backend container.
 Use Docker volumes for persistence if restarting containers.
-- **Cleanup:** Deployments are automatically deleted after 7 days.
-Logs are removed with their deployments.
+- **Cleanup:** Deployment records and logs can be cleared with `DELETE /deployments/reset`, but running containers and built images should be monitored and cleaned up separately.
 - **Security:** The platform accepts arbitrary Git URLs.
 Restrict access or run in a sandboxed environment.
 - **Resource limits:** Each deployment runs in a separate container.
 Monitor disk usage as built images accumulate.